sprucelabsai/spruce-cli-workspace/packages/spruce-cli/src/stores/README.md

 # Stores

-Anything stateful goes here.
-Store on the disk or in Mercury.
+Anything persistent goes here.
+Store on the disk or through Mercury.